 There are lots of strawberry rhubarb pie recipes out there.
 Some of my favorites include Brown-eyed Baker and Sally’s Baking Addiction.
 Both are experienced food bloggers with amazing recipes!

 Combining rhubarb with either fresh or frozen strawberries results in an Easy Strawberry Rhubarb Pie that tastes like a sweet and tangy ambrosia, with a strawberry rhubarb pie filling that tastes just like homemade strawberry rhubarb jam.
 Yum!Click To Tweet

 The trick to choosing rhubarb for pies is to pick or choose the youngest, tender stalks and peel them.
 Thick stalks may look like more, and a shorter way to fill your measuring cup, but the older stalks become woody, and you or your guest will be picking a straw like material out of their teeth.
 Need I say more?

-- One two crust pastry recipe and deep dish pie plate see recipes page!
+- 2 pie crust for a two crust pie, and a deep dish pie plate

-- 1 cup of fresh rhubarb peeled and chopped into small pieces
+- 1 cup rhubarb of fresh, peeled and chopped into small pieces

 - 2 tablespoons cornstarch

 - 1 tbsp lemon zest

 - Mix the strawberries, rhubarb and sugar together

 - Add the lemon juice and lemon zest